Camp Development for the 21st Century

 - Sustainable – a long-term solution for ongoing operating and maintenance costs and the long-term maintenance of facilities.

 The current plan includes the development of new camps including the new Tellepsen Scout Camp at Bovay Scout Ranch (near Navasota, Texas) that opened in 2015, the new Camp Strake (near Evergreen, Texas) planned to open in summer 2019 and a new Janis and George Fleming Cub World at Bovay Scout Ranch (near Navasota, Texas), which will open in a few years.
-It also comprises making improvements to Camp Brosig (near Sealy, Texas) and McNair Cub Adventure Camp at Bovay Scout Ranch (near Navasota, Texas) and discontinuing operations at El Rancho Cima, which historically had low usage, has annually operated with a significant operating deficit and has no viable plan for sustainability.
+It also comprises making improvements to Camp Brosig (near Sealy, Texas) and McNair Cub Adventure Camp at Bovay Scout Ranch (near Navasota, Texas).

 Camp Strake is currently under construction with a schedule for opening in summer 2019 for Boy Scout summer resident camp.
 Please view the Camp Strake Video for additional information about the exciting plans for Camp Strake.